-Savory and a little sweet, this Foil Baked Enoki Mushrooms Recipe is vegan and ready in 20 minutes!
+Savory and a little sweet, this Foil Baked Enoki Mushrooms Recipe is ready in 20 minutes!
 Plus, learn all about Japanese enoki mushrooms – エノキタケ.

 I’ll never forget the look on Ben’s face the first time he came to Japan with me.
 He was just so excited.

 His eyes were the size of silver dollars, recording each new experience with the unabashed wonder you normally see in little kids at an amusement park.
 Needless to say, I don’t think he slept much in the first three days of that maiden voyage.

 That wonder and excitement was infectious – and I found myself getting an unusual kick out of things I had done a trillion times before, just because he was so enthusiastic and delighted.

 One evening we were sitting at a Japanese BBQ spot, drinking beer after ordering almost half the menu.
 A waitress arrived, flipped on the in-table barbecue and placed a foil packet with crimped edges in the middle.

 “I think it’s the foil baked mushrooms,” I said.

 “Whoa,” he said and took the 700th picture of the day.